 The main objectives of disinvestment in India are:

-- To reduce the financial burden of sick, loss making PSU’s on the Government
+- To reduce the financial burden of the sick, loss-making PSU’s on the Government

 - To improve public finances